colettak16/aura-therapy-chat/README.md

 # Aura Therapy Chat - AI Companion

-A beautiful, therapeutic chat interface powered by your Hugging Face model: `ZooDka/Aura-Therapy-Model-Exported`
+A beautiful, therapeutic chat interface powered by a custom fine-tuned TinyLlama model with intelligent fallback support.

-## 🌟 Features
+## Features

+- **Dual Model System**: Custom Inference Endpoint with automatic fallback to public models (this is in case the fine-tuned model endpoint becomes unavailable, as we do not want to leave it running full time due to cost).
+- **Multiple Themes**: Choose from Default, Space, Rainbow, Forest, and Ocean
 - Clean, calming interface designed for therapeutic conversations
-- Real-time chat with your AI model
+- Real-time chat with AI model
 - Responsive design (works on mobile and desktop)
 - Smooth animations and transitions
-- No user configuration needed - model is pre-configured
+- Automatic fallback when custom endpoint is unavailable

-## 🚀 Quick Start
+## Quick Start

+### Note to AML Graders
+- This project has been deployed at https://aura-therapy-chat.onrender.com/ and is publicly accessible.
+It may take a few minutes to load if it has not been accessed by anyone over the past 60 minutes (due to using the free tier of Render).
+If you cannot get the public URL to work, either follow the instructions below to run it locally, or contact Kyle Coletta (248-798-6924) to get the site up and running again!

 ### Prerequisites

 - Node.js (version 14 or higher)
 - A Hugging Face API key ([Get one here](https://huggingface.co/settings/tokens))
+  - For Router API fallback: Read-only token is sufficient
+  - For custom Inference Endpoint: May require write permissions

 ### Installation